pathdata/UNMaSk/DCIS/readme.md

 #### Disclaimer
 --------------------------------------------------------------------------------------------------------------------------

-    The software is provided 'as is' with no implied fitness for purpose.
+    The software is provided 'as is' for research purpose.
-    The author is exempted from any liability relating to the use of this software.
+    The  is exempted from any liability relating to the use of this software.
     The software is provided for research use only.
     The software is explicitly not licenced for re-distribution.
     Cite the article if the codes are reused in part/whole.